Living Mindfully: Unpacking our Attachments to Stuff

 The fuller my closet becomes the more I find I wear three or four outfits over and over and can’t even look at the rest.
 It’s too overwhelming.
 I’ve had to scrape half an inch of dust off a pair of shoes that I hadn’t worn in two years just so I could give them away.
 The last time we moved I realized we owned 10 cutting boards.
 How did that even happen?

-I do not need all the crap I have in my house.
+I do not need all the stuff I have in my house.
 I don’t use it.
 And trying to find more and more creative places to cram it stresses me out.
-Besides while I’m sitting on it there are people out there who could use it who don’t have access to it.
-But there’s a spiritual component as well.
-I’ve found that when my life is over filled with stuff I am less available for the people who need me, for myself, and to be aware of the times I brush up against Holiness.
+Besides, while I’m sitting on it there are people out there who could use it and who don’t have access to it.
+But more than that: there’s a spiritual component as well.
+I have found that when my life is over filled with stuff I am less available to God and the people who need me, and even myself.
+Our consumer economy trains us to buy more and more stuff, mostly as a way of avoiding the hard work of being a healthy human being.

-This year I’d like there to be room for some new life.
+As part of my continued effort to live lightly, mindfully, and well I am endeavoring to create room for some new life.
 I’d like that for you too.
-So starting Monday April 10th I’d like to challenge us all to a deep spring cleaning.
-It’s two fold, its about emptying out our closets and finding our hearts.
+So starting today (even if it isn’t spring when you read this) I challenge us all to a deep spring simplifying.
+This challenge is two fold, it’s about emptying out our closets but also about finding our hearts.

 First we need to make room.
-Only you know where room needs to be made but I’d suggest that your spare room, bedroom closet, or storage shed is a good place to start.
+Only you know where room needs to be made in your life, but I’d suggest that your spare room, bedroom closet, or storage shed is a good place to start.
 I chose my closets.
 Yes, multiple.
 The closet in our master bedroom is so small that I’ve been keeping “extra” clothes in the guest room closet.
 So I took all my clothes (minus socks/underwear/bras) out of both closets, all of it, and piled it up on our bed.
+(The Konmari method made this famous, but it’s how my mother was sorting clothes decades ago.
+It just works.)
 It was a big pile.
 I then went through every piece and made one of four choices:

-- Things I wear all the time and love go straight back into the closet on a hanger.
+- Things I wear all the time and love.
+These went straight back into the closet on a hanger.
+(Or into a drawer or shelf for things that can’t hang.)

 - Things that I’m on the fence about go into a “maybe” pile.